-Corporate Governance and Social Impact of Non‐Profits: Evidence from a Randomized Program in Healthcare in the Democratic Republic of Congo
+The Governance of Non-Profits and their Social Impact: Evidence from a Randomized Program in Healthcare in the Democratic Republic of Congo

 How can non-profit organizations improve their governance to increase their social impact?
-This study examines the effectiveness of a bundle of governance mechanisms (consisting of pro-social incentives and auditing) in the context of a randomized governance program conducted in the Democratic Republic of Congo’s healthcare sector.
+This study examines the effectiveness of a bundle of governance mechanisms -- consisting of social performance-based incentives combined with auditing and feedback -- in the context of a randomized governance program conducted in the Democratic Republic of Congo's healthcare sector.
 Within the program, a set of health centers were randomly assigned to a governance treatment while others were not.
-We find that improved governance leads to i) higher operating efficiency and ii) improvements in social performance (measured by a reduction in the occurrence of stillbirths and neonatal deaths).
-Furthermore, we find that funding is not a substitute for governance — health centers that only receive funding increase their scale, but do not show improvements in operating efficiency nor social performance.
-Overall, our results suggest that corporate governance plays an important role in achieving the non-profits’ objectives and increasing the social impact of the funds invested.
+We find that the governance treatment leads to i) higher operating efficiency and ii) improvements in health outcomes (measured by a reduction in stillbirths and neonatal deaths).
+Furthermore, we find that funding is not a substitute for governance -- health centers that only receive funding increase their scale, but do not show improvements in operating efficiency nor health outcomes.
+Overall, our results suggest that governance plays an important role in achieving the non-profits' objectives and increasing the social impact of the funds invested.

-Keywords: corporate governance, non-profit organizations, social impact, healthcare, Sustainable Development Goals (SDGs), developing countries, randomized experiment
+Keywords: non-profit governance, non-profit organizations, social impact, healthcare, Sustainable Development Goals (SDGs), developing countries, randomized experiment

 JEL Classification: O, Q01, A1, D1, D2, D6, D8, F63, G3, I1